ctranstrum/chuck/README.md

 # Enable ZMK Studio
 CONFIG_ZMK_STUDIO=y
 ```

-See the pre-compiled firmware [config file][config] for additional settings.
+See the pre-compiled firmware [config file][config]
+for additional settings you may want to consider.

-To customize the keymap for your One Up Chuck board, you can copy the
+To customize the keymap for your One Up Chuck board,
-[default keymap][keymap] from this repo to the `config` directory of
+you can copy the [default keymap][keymap] from this repo
+to the `config` directory of your zmk config repo
-your zmk config repo and edit it from there.
+and edit it from there.

 Default Keymap: